-Larger q, smaller the resolution.
+Larger q, smaller the resolution. x is the fraction of proton's momentum carried by the parton.
 DIS measures how partons share the nucleon's momentum.
 In the short time of the scattering, the quark is effectively fee.
 Confinement is too late to affect the inclusive cross section.